Manam (film): Casting

 Nagarjuna engaged Samantha Ruth Prabhu as the second female lead, to be paired with Chaitanya in the film.
 This was her third collaboration with Chaitanya after Ye Maaya Chesave (2010) and Autonagar Surya (2014).
 Her inclusion was confirmed in mid-October 2012 by Nagarjuna in an interview with The Times of India.

 Ileana D'Cruz was approached for the main female lead role to be paired with Nagarjuna in early February 2013.
 She was impressed with her role and the film's script and quoted a fee of ₹20 million, which was denied by sources close to her.
 However, Shriya Saran was signed as the main female lead as her fourth collaboration with Nagarjuna.
 Nagarjuna announced in mid September 2013 that Kaushal Sharma, Srikar Chittarbu and Krishna Yadav, who graduated from the Annapurna International School of Film and Media, would make their debut with this film.

 Nagarjuna's younger son Akhil Akkineni was rumoured to be making a cameo appearance following Nageswara Rao's request.
 Sources close to the film's unit initially denied those reports.
 Samantha later tweeted that Akhil appeared for shooting his portions in the film.
 When his health conditions worsened, Nageswara Rao asked Nagarjuna to bring the dubbing equipment to dub for his role fifteen days before his surgery as he did not want any other artist to do it if his voice worsened.
 He completed those activities just before he died on 22 January 2014.
 Only an appearance in a song remained incomplete.

 Neetu Chandra, who worked with Kumar on Yavarum Nalam (2009), made a cameo appearance in the film.
 Nagarjuna's sister Supriya told the media that a few other actors also made cameo appearances in the film.
-Rashi Khanna confirmed in early April 2014 that she too would make such an appearance.
+Raashii Khanna confirmed in early April 2014 that she too would make such an appearance.
 Kumar convinced Nagarjuna to let Akhil make a cameo appearance towards the end of the film or in a special song.
 However an official confirmation was originally unavailable.
 Amitabh Bachchan posted in his official blogging site on 27 April 2014 that he would make a quick cameo appearance in the film which would be his debut in Telugu cinema.
 Lavanya Tripathi also made a cameo appearance on Kumar's request.
 Akhil made a cameo towards the film's end, as he did not want to miss a chance of sharing the screen with his grandfather.